Chriscbr/blog/_posts/2023-06-27-rust-crate-into-javascript-library.md

 This is great, but if there is a parsing error, it would be nice to give more specific information to the user.

-Let's define an external function that will let our Rust code call back into JavaScript and throw an error:
+Let's define an external function that will let our Rust code call back into JavaScript and throw an error...

 ```rust
 #[wasm_bindgen(inline_js = "exports.error = function(s) { throw new Error(s) }")]